W-Kohlbeck/MechaCar_Statistical_Analysis/README.md

 <img width="828" alt="image" src="https://user-images.githubusercontent.com/102195085/182506407-4f59f01b-da5e-4095-8e40-45965c9469f8.png">

 ## Study Design: MechaCar vs Competition
 Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+In your study design, think critically about what metrics would be of interest to a consumer.

-In your description, address the following questions:
-What metric or metrics are you going to test?
-What is the null hypothesis or alternative hypothesis?
-What statistical test would you use to test the hypothesis?
-And why?
-What data is needed to run the statistical test?
+When consumers want to compare vehicles and features there may be a high demand to compare price and reliability.
+In order to do so we would want to compare similarly constructed vehicles to that of MechaCar from multiple manufacturers.

+In order to do so the metrics to be looked at will include vehicle MSRP and reliability from like vehicles over the last 2 years.

+Hypothesis
+Null hypothesis: MechaCar will perform higher than alternatives in regards to price and reliability.
+Alternative hypothesis: MechaCar will under perform alternatives in regards to price and reliability.

+In order to perform this analysis, multiple linear regresion would be performed to compare vehicle price and reliability.
+In order to do so we would need to get MSPR pricing and reliability reports for all like vehicles among different manufacturers.